zyedidia/micro/runtime/help/options.md

    closed cleanly.
 In the case of a system crash or a micro crash, the contents of the buffer can be recovered automatically by opening the file that was being edited before the crash, or manually by searching for the backup in the backup directory.
-Backups are made in the background when a buffer is modified and the latest backup is more than 8 seconds old, or when micro detects a crash.
-It is highly recommended that you leave this feature enabled.
+Backups are made in the background for newly modified buffers every 8 seconds, or when micro detects a crash.

     default value: `true`

+* `backupdir`: the directory micro should place backups in.
+For the default value of `""` (empty string), the backup directory will be `ConfigDir/backups`, which is `~/.config/micro/backups` by default.
+The directory specified for backups will be created if it does not exist.

+    default value: `""` (empty string)

 * `basename`: in the infobar and tabbar, show only the basename of the file being edited rather than the full path.